hariseldon99/python_workshop/README.md

      * Then, download this repository by cloning it using GitHub Desktop (see [this doc](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-a-repository-from-github-to-github-desktop)  for details).

-     * Finally, download and install the anaconda python distribution (anaconda @ https://www.anaconda.com/).
-Anaconda includes [Jupyter notebooks](https://jupyter.org/) and the [Spyder IDE](https://www.spyder-ide.org/), either of which can be readily used for designing and running python code.
-Also, see [this blog entry](https://fangohr.github.io/blog/installation-of-python-spyder-numpy-sympy-scipy-pytest-matplotlib-via-anaconda.html) on how to install anaconda.
+     * Anaconda (https://www.anaconda.com/) should be downloaded and installed last.
+[Jupyter notebooks](https://jupyter.org/) or the [Spyder IDE](https://www.spyder-ide.org/) can be used to design and run Python code in Anaconda.
+See [this blog post](https://fangohr.github.io/blog/installation-of-python-spyder-numpy-sympy-scipy-pytest-matplotlib-via-anaconda.html) for anaconda installation instructions.

 3. If you're having problems with Git, and do not want to use Google Colab, you can simply copy-paste the codes individually into your local python setup:

    * Click on the "Copy raw contents" button on the top-right corner of the github page of a particular code (to the right of the 'Blame' button).

-   * Then, paste it into a text editor or a running python IDE like [Spyder](https://www.spyder-ide.org/) or [Pydroid](https://play.google.com/store/apps/details?id=ru.iiec.pydroid3) in order to execute it.
+   * Then, paste it into a text editor or a running python IDE like [Spyder](https://www.spyder-ide.org/) or [IDLE](https://docs.python.org/3.11/library/idle.html) in order to execute it.

-   * **However**, this will only work for regular Python, not for Jupyter notebooks.
-For the latter, you can either run them in Google Colab, or copy-paste each code cell from the jupyter notebook to a local Python file in your device.
-This should work well on Android devices, where it is difficult to run jupyter locally.
-Note, however, that IPython magics won't work in regular Python, and you'll have to delete or rewrite them.
+   * **However**, this only works for normal Python, not Jupyter notebooks.
+You can run them in Google Colab or copy-paste each code cell from the jupyter notebook to a local Python file on your device.
+In standard Python, IPython magics won't work, so delete or rewrite them.

 List of Tutorials and Codes
 =========================

 Use the following links:

-## Scientific Python Tutorials:
+## Computational Physics in Python: Learning Materials:

 * [Scientific Python Tutorials (including numpy and matplotlib)](https://github.com/hariseldon99/scientific-python-lectures)